How to Split Wood With a Log Splitter

 Repeat these three steps to process the next log.

 In case of partial splitting, never try to remove the small part of log with your hands.
+If you want to know about welding machine then you can read our next article.

 Step 4 : Stacking and Storing